Reference List allowed for PSI Open Book Exam and included in this package – For descriptions, go to our NASCLA Book Store

 There are currently 16 state agencies that accept NASCLA Accreditation.
-These states are Alabama, Arkansas, Georgia, Louisiana, Mississippi, Nevada, North Carolina, Oregon, South Carolina Contractors, South Carolina Residential Builders, Tennessee, Utah, Virgin Islands, Virginia, West Virginia, and Florida.
+These states are Alabama, Arkansas, Arizona, Florida, Georgia, Louisiana, Mississippi, Nevada, North Carolina, Oregon, South Carolina Contractors, South Carolina Residential Builders, Tennessee, Utah, Virgin Islands, Virginia, and West Virginia.

-Mancomm, Inc. 29 CFR 1926 OSHA Construction Industry Regulations & Standards As required by the U.S. Department of Labor, Occupational Safety and Health Administration.
-July Ed., 2019.
+1) 29 CFR 1926 OSHA Construction Industry Regulations & Standards As required by the U.S. Department of Labor, Occupational Safety and Health Administration.

 - Rules of Construction

 2) American Concrete Institute.
 The Contractor’s Guide to Quality Concrete Construction: An ACI/ASCC Manual.

 - Reinforcement and Common Field Issues- Cause and Prevention

 3) International Code Council, Inc. Accessible and Usable Buildings and Facilities ICC A117.1-2009.
 American National Standard Institute, 2010.

 - Accessible Route

 4) American Concrete Institute.
 Building Code Requirements for Structural Concrete (ACI 318-11) and Commentary.
 Reported by ACI Committee 318